Our History

 The U.S. Army Hospital at Fort Meade organized on 6 July 1950 as a subordinate to Second U.S. Army.

-On 29 July 1961, the U.S. Kimbrough Army Hospital constructed as a 145-bed acute care Community Hospital was dedicated in honor of Colonel James Clause Kimbrough, the “Father of U.S. Army Urology” and a veteran of both world wars.
+On 29 July 1961, the U.S. Kimbrough Army Hospital constructed as a 145-bed acute care Community Hospital was dedicated in honor of Colonel James Claude Kimbrough, the “Father of U.S. Army Urology” and a veteran of both world wars.
 The cantonment hospital closed except for five buildings used as warehouses for the installation’s medical supplies and administrative areas and classrooms for other installation activities.

 On 1 April 1968, the U.S. Kimbrough Army Hospital transferred to First U.S. Army.
 During that same year, on 1 September, the U.S. Army Dispensary and Dental Clinic, Fort Detrick, was organized and assigned to the U.S. Kimbrough Army Hospital.